k3s-io/docs/docs/cli/token.md

 Create a new token.
 The `[token]` is the actual token to write, as generated by `k3s token generate`.
 If no token is given, a random one will be generated.

-A token in long format, including the cluster CA hash, will be written to stdout.
+A token in secure format, including the cluster CA hash, will be written to stdout.
 The output of this command should be saved, as the secret portion of the token cannot be shown again.

 Flag | Description
 ---- | ----